 Since 1985, the trend has been towards thinner sanitary pads using less wood-based pulp and increased use of synthetic super absorbents made from petroleum.
 Apertured plastic film is mostly used as a cover on sanitary pads and liners today, and is often called the “Dri-weave top sheet".
 In reality, it is simply just loaded polyethylene film – or plastic with holes in to you and me.

-Most women are aware that flushing sanitary pads results in the contamination of our oceans, rivers, and many are prepared to dispose of their pads along with the domestic waste which is either incinerated or buried in landfill sites.
+Most women are aware that flushing sanitary pads results in the contamination of our oceans, and many are prepared to dispose of their pads along with domestic waste, which is either incinerated or buried in landfill sites.
 Incineration is a major cause of pollution worldwide.
-However, the alternative of burying rubbish in the ground is not much of an improvement because the plastics used in sanitary pads and liners and tampon applicators do not biodegrade at all, and will remain in the environment unchanged for hundreds of years.
+However, the alternative of burying rubbish in the ground is not much of an improvement because the plastics used in sanitary pads, liners and tampon applicators do not biodegrade at all, and will remain in the environment unchanged for hundreds of years.

 For many years, Natracare has done much to lessen the environmental impact of sanitary products by producing a full range of sanitary pads and liners made from biodegradable, totally chlorine-free cellulose and Bioplastics which are biodegradable and compostable under the correct conditions, and are safe for septic tanks.